Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Basic definitions and setup

-We continue with the definition of the mixed topology, which is fundamental for everything that follows.
+by Hypothesis \ref{hyp-kappa}. \vs The mixed topology $\tm$ on $C_\kappa(E)$ is defined in \cite{wiweger} as the strongest locally convex topology on $\ck$ that is identical with $\tc$ on the norm-balls of $\ck$.
+By definition, For the reader's convenience the construction and properties of this topology are collected in the Appendix \ref{app.A}.
 For an arbitrary sequence $\left(C_n\right)$ of compact subsets of $E$ and a sequence $\left(a_n\right)$ of positive numbers with $\lim_{n\to\infty}a_n=0$, we define the seminorm